 To do so, a monogram was created whose form mutates while still maintaining its rigidness and rules, which only something modular can have.

-in their designs while managing to keep it bespoke for each client, therefore the brand had to have the same level of quality.”
+“While the idea of a home constructed in a factory may seem strange, MODH provides the utmost quality in their designs while managing to keep it bespoke for each client, therefore the brand had to have the same level of quality.”

 Designed by Temper Tantrum

 If you're looking to hire a designer, use CardDsgn's Designers directory to find and hire the world's best graphic design talent.